Gen-AI-In-Software-Development/List-Of-Units/Unit29-Prompt-Patterns/README.md

 <img src="images/Attempt1.png" width="600"/>

 ### Critique: The HTML document contains mathml and, when loaded into a browser, shows Newton's Binomial Expansion.
 However, it does not show r = 0 to n on the summation symbol.
+The "0n" makes no sense.
 Rating: poor.

 ### Example 26.11.2: In the answer that you provided, I cannot see r = 0 to r = n on the summation symbol.
 Please provide a better solution.